 - Vladimir Glavtchev (first employment, BMW, currently NVIDIA)

 - Shubhabrata (“Shubho”) Sengupta (first employment, Intel Research, then Shazam, now Baidu Research)

 - Will Kohut (NVIDIA)

-- Yao Zhang (张尧) (first employment, postdoc at the University of Chicago, currently postdoc at Argonne National Laboratory, now software engineer at Google)
+- Yao Zhang (张尧) (first employment, postdoc at the University of Chicago, then postdoc at Argonne National Laboratory, now software engineer at Google)

 - Ritesh Patel (Intel Folsom)

 - Stanley Tzeng (NVIDIA, mobile computational imaging group)